Botox for Sweaty Armpits

 Botox Injections for Hyperhidrosis

-Botox is a highly effective treatment for excessive sweating.
+Botox is a highly effective treatment for excessive armpit sweating.
 For many people, it drastically improves their quality of life.
 This procedure is commonly used to treat hyperhidrosis, more commonly known as excessive sweating, which is said to affect 7.5 million people worldwide.
+At Jenesis Lipoplasty and Laser, we offer Botox for sweaty armpits in San Jose so we can help our patients regain their comfort and confidence in their lives.

 Whether the number is rising remains to be seen, but there has been a 32 per cent increase in Google searches for ‘excessive sweating’ in 2019.